IT2810/it2810-webutvikling-h18-prosjekt-3-31/README.md

   - As we came up with ideas for the project, we all landed on the need for an agenda / calendar.
 And after searching around and reading recommendations and tutorials we ended up with React Native Calendar.
 React Native Calendar was a well implemented component, that supported all our needs, such as an agenda view, calendar view, markers for dates and an easy way to add items to the agenda.
 * React Native Form Builder
   - Looking up the different ways to build forms, we realized that using the base react native library to build a form would end up with a lot of code just to get the list to show right, in addition to making it harder to build a JSON object with all the forms in it.
 So we ended up using React Native Form Builder which could handle all of these things for us.
+*  React Native Maps
+	- While the map is imported from Expo, the map that Expo displays is the `<mapview>`-component from React native maps.
+The maps shows Google Maps on android devices and Apple Maps in iOS devices.
 * Native Base
   - Early on we knew that our app would have to work both on Android and iOS, and that the render, buttons, icons etc. could vary widely from device to device.
 Therefore we ended up using Native Base, which is a sleek, ingenious and dynamic front-end framework.
 What is really great with NativeBase is that we could use shared UI cross-platform components, and that it fully supported any native third-party libraries out of the box.
 * React Native